 The digital share, which was registered on the blockchain, is already offering an ideal response to the question of how to organize and implement optimal succession planning.
 The target distributions within the company can be implemented efficiently and transparently with payment models, which are clearly regulated in a succession plan, and with the relevant preferred ownership structures.
 This happens in the following way: the liabilities of the succession plan are guaranteed by a smart contract on the blockchain, whereby the previously digitized shares are transferred quickly and inexpensively when the contract is executed.
 The business person’s wishes can also be carried out after their death thanks to the smart contract.
 Shares can then be acquired and the other heirs can receive the corresponding financial compensation.
 This process takes place without the additional expense of lawyers, notaries or banks and so represents an obvious increase in efficiency in comparison with the current practice.
 The advantage of this solution is that not only the process can be implemented at an early stage, in advance of a situation such as this, but it also prevents the liquidation of the company.
 In this way, it is possible to do justice to the wishes of the previous owner while also guaranteeing the continued existence of the company in any scenario in the event of an inheritance dispute.

-PostFinance’s innovation lab is looking for new or different business models in the development area of digital assets.
+PostFinance’s innovation team is looking for new or different business models in the development area of digital assets.
 We believe in open innovation and we work with startups, companies, universities and Universities of Applied Sciences.
 Find out what our innovation partners can expect from us here.
 We look forward to working with you.